thomwolf/Magic-Sand/README.md

 ### Added
 - Debug feature: Kinect ROI can be seen on projector
+- Debug feature: Left mouse click in Kinect depth view will print depth coordinates on console

 ### Changed
+- Animals in animal game is now flipped depending on Kinect-projector matrix - so hopefully no more backwards swimming
 - GUI update for animal game.
 Now updates animal numbers
 - Adjusted game constants for animal game.
 - Added beginner/novice/normal/expert game mode.
 Press 1, 2, 3 or 4 to start the different modes.

+### Bug fixes
+- Spatial filter now correctly filters the ROI

 ## [1.5.0] - 08-08-2017
 Initial release of Magic-Sand with Games